nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 1. Make sure that your application supports FOTA upgrades.
       To download and apply FOTA upgrades, your application must use the :ref:`lib_fota_download` library.
       This library deduces the type of upgrade by inspecting the header of the firmware and invokes the :ref:`lib_dfu_target` library to apply the firmware upgrade.
-      By default, the DFU target library supports all kinds of FOTA upgrades, but you can disable support for specific targets.
+      By default, the DFU target library supports all kinds of FOTA upgrades except full modem firmware upgrades, but you can disable support for specific targets.

       In addition, the following requirements apply:

       * |fota_upgrades_req_mcuboot|
       * If you want to upgrade the upgradable bootloader, the :ref:`bootloader` must be used (:option:`CONFIG_SECURE_BOOT`).
-      * If you want to upgrade the modem firmware, neither MCUboot nor the immutable bootloader are required, because the modem firmware upgrade is handled by the modem itself.
+      * If you want to upgrade the modem firmware through modem delta updates, neither MCUboot nor the immutable bootloader are required, because the modem firmware upgrade is handled by the modem itself.
+      * If you want to perform a full modem firmware upgrade, an external flash memory with minimum 2MB is required.

 #.
 Create a binary file that contains the new image.
       This step does not apply for upgrades of the modem firmware.
-      You can download delta patches for the modem firmware from the `nRF9160 product website (compatible downloads)`_.
+      You can download delta patches and full modem firmware upgrade binaries for the modem firmware from the `nRF9160 product website (compatible downloads)`_.

       |fota_upgrades_building|
       The :file:`app_update.bin` file is the file that should be uploaded to the server.